 Labels included in a Manifest that received an error cannot be manifested again

 If you run into an error generating a manifest or SCAN Form, our Support Team is happy to help you troubleshoot to find out what caused the error.
-Unfortunately, once a label is linked to failed manifest with an error, we don't be able to get those labels manifested for you.
+Unfortunately, once a label is linked to a failed manifest with an error, we won't be able to get those labels manifested for you.
 Each label will need to be scanned by the carrier individually.

 An example manifest error looks like this: